jiahaoyuan/NLTK_Reuters_Jupyter/README.md

 <br>5.
 Vector Space Model To Search
 <br>6.
 Search System Evaluation

-The presentation is host in Jupyter where all the Python code used in demonstrated: http://www.csc.villanova.edu/~jiyuan/NLTK_Reuters_Jupyter/index.html
+<br>The presentation is host in Jupyter where all the Python code used in demonstrated:
+http://www.csc.villanova.edu/~jiyuan/NLTK_Reuters_Jupyter/index.html

 Note: